katerinaelsasser/sparki/README.md

 ## Testing
 * Contact form:
-1. Go to the contact page
+Go to the contact page
 2. Type on a letter into the email section to see a error message.
 3. Clicked on the submit button with empty cells to see an error message

-Contact form:
-Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+4. Typing a email address in the email section to see error messages for the first and last name.

 ## Devoyment
 *Footer - I have updated the footer because I want to link only the pages and